LostOxygen/llm-confidentiality/README.md

 |[Masking](https://learnprompting.org/docs/prompt_hacking/offensive_measures/obfuscation) | ```masking``` | |
 |[Typoglycemia](https://twitter.com/lauriewired/status/1682825103594205186?s=20) | ```typoglycemia``` | |

-# Finetuning to create enhanced system prompts
+# Finetuning to harden LLMs against attacks or create enhanced system prompts
 This section covers the possible LLaMA2 finetuning options.
 The first finetuning options is on a dataset consisting of system prompts to safely instruct an LLM to keep a secret key safe.
 The second finetuning option (using the ```--train_robust``` option) is using system prompts and adversarial prompts to harden the model against prompt injection attacks.

 ## Setup